MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the Access control page, select the **Roles** tab on the top of the page/
     1. In the search box, enter **Microsoft Sentinel** to view the built-in roles associated with Microsoft Sentinel.
     1. From any of the roles listed, select **view** to the view the details of that role.
 As a best practice you should assign the least privilege required for the role.
-    1. Close the window by select the **X** on the top-right corner of the window.
+    1. Close the window by selecting the **X** on the top-right corner of the window.

-1. From the access control page, close the window by select the **X** on the top-right corner of the window.
+1. From the access control page, close the window by selecting the **X** on the top-right corner of the window.

 ### Task 3